 •The value in the Dispatch Method field must be set to HandleWebServiceMessage.
 The name must match exactly.

-See the Configuration Database Guide for Ivanti Service Manager for more information about using the Service Manager Configuration Database.
+See the Configuration Database Guide for Ivanti Neurons for ITSM for more information about using the Neurons for ITSM Configuration Database.

 The application only processes external messages from IP addresses that are on the trusted IP address list.
 Before you proceed, ensure that you have the list of IP addresses for your third party integrations.